CobiontID/MarkerScan/README.md

 reads: zipped fasta read file
 genome: unzipped fasta file
 shortname: e.g. ilBlaLact1, this will be used in output file names
-sci_name: e.g. Blastobasis lacticolella, this name needs to be present in NCBI taxonomy with exact spelling
+sci_name: e.g. Blastobasis lacticolella, this full scientific name name needs to be present in NCBI taxonomy with exact spelling
 workingdirectory: folder to store all output files
 datadir: central folder to store output which can be re-used across multiple pipeline runs
 full: 0|1 (run only the SSU detection steps, or complete the full pipeline)